Topics Map > College of Letters and Science > Academic & Curricular Administration

 In addition to conducting its ordinary business with respect to courses and academic programs, the Dean asks the committee to consider curricular initiatives related to enhancing the undergraduate student experience.
 In addition, the committee will be asked to advise the dean as to how the college can approach the challenge of assessing student learning on a college-wide scale, to gauge the extent to which L&S students are achieving the liberal education learning outcomes expressed in the BABS 07 degree requirements, and as part of the Wisconsin Experience at UW-Madison.

-- Proposing New Courses & Changing Existing Courses
+- L&S Guidance on Proposing New Courses & Changing Existing Courses

 - How much lead time is needed to implement a new course, or to a change to an existing course?